Jonathan Archer: Place in history

+Porthos

-PorthosPorthos is Archer's dog.
+Porthos is Archer's dog.
 One of four males born in a litter of English Beagles, Porthos and his brothers, Athos, Aramis and d'Artagnan, were named after characters from The Three Musketeers by Alexandre Dumas, père.
 He has been Archer's faithful companion since the age of six weeks, and has remained so for the duration of Archer's 10-year assignment as captain of Enterprise.

 Porthos was portrayed by a male beagle named Prada in Season 1.
 Afterwards, he was played by a further two female beagles, Breezy and Windy, although the character of Porthos remained male.

 Archer would occasionally leave Porthos in the care of Dr. Phlox when he was away or otherwise unavailable.

 Archer cares very much for Porthos.
 In the pilot episode, Travis Mayweather says Archer won't use the transporter for himself and certainly not for his dog.
 In "A Night in Sickbay", Porthos nearly dies when he contracts a deadly pathogen on the Kreetassan homeworld, but is saved when Phlox transplants a gland from a chameleon-like creature.

-In Season 3 Episode 10 Archer explains in answer to the question "Can he do any tricks?" that "I haven’t taught him any, mostly what he does is eat, sleep and not fetch."
-He also commented "there’s nothing Porthos likes more than dinner time".
+In "Similitude", Archer explains in answer to the question "Can he do any tricks?" that "I haven't taught him any, mostly what he does is eat, sleep and not fetch."
+He also commented "there's nothing Porthos likes more than dinner time".

-Although Porthos isn't the first domesticated pet to be featured in a Star Trek series (Data owned a cat, Spot, in Star Trek: The Next Generation and Captain Jean-Luc Picard owned a lionfish named Livingston), Porthos has the distinction of being the first pet to maintain an ongoing presence in the series, and even – as illustrated above – become the focus of an episode.
+Although Porthos is not the first domesticated pet to be featured in a Star Trek series (Data owned a cat, Spot, in Star Trek: The Next Generation and Captain Jean-Luc Picard owned a lionfish named Livingston), Porthos has the distinction of being the first pet to maintain an ongoing presence in the series, and even – as illustrated above – become the focus of an episode.

 In the Mirror Universe depicted in "In a Mirror, Darkly", Porthos is a Rottweiler.
 According to the episode's podcast on Startrek.com, the dog that portrayed the mirror Porthos was known on set as an even bigger "baby" than the dogs which have played the regular Porthos.
 Episode writer Mike Sussman noted that the animal was "The sweetest dog I have ever met."

 In the episode "Acquisition", Porthos was interrogated by a group of Ferengi pirates while the rest of the crew were incapacitated, but the aliens' universal translator could not decipher his barking.
 The pirates didn't know what to make of the dog, even speculating that he was perhaps food.
 They then decided they could sell him to a zoo.

 Brannon Braga's nephew had a dog named Porthos, which he thought was good name for a dog and took as inspiration for Archer's dog.